gaois/Gaois.Localizer/README.md

 dotnet add package Gaois.Localizer
 ```

-Then in **Startup.cs**, add `using Gaois.Localizer;` to the top of the file.
+Then in **Startup.cs**, add the `using Gaois.Localizer` directive to the top of the file.
 All configuration of the package is done in this file.
 The specific configuration for your application will depend on your own needs.

 ### Basic configuration

-1. Add the `app.UseLocalizer()` middleware to the `Configure` method anywhere after `app.UseStaticFiles` (if present) and before `app.UseMvc()`, like so:
+1. Add the `app.UseLocalizer()` middleware to the *Configure* method anywhere after `app.UseStaticFiles` (if present) and before `app.UseMvc()`, like so:

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)